mikeobrien/mikeobrien.github.com/_posts/2012-7-4-mvp-done-right.md

 * Other sponsors could pledge things for different categories.
 For example JetBrains could pledge free RubyMine licenses for all ruby awardees.
 Or CodeStock could offer free tickets to the top 5 awardees in certain categories.
 * Categories shouldn't require sponsorship.
 So in some cases there would just be recognition, no goodies.

 In the end, these types of programs may be flawed and thus only good for self-serving organizations.
 But it would be interesting to see it done right.
-It may be that they provide value if executed correctly.
+It may be that they provide value if executed properly.